Territorial Support Group: Criticism

 Waddington argued that if the presence of the TSG caused violence, then violence would not occur if they were not deployed.
 Waddington uses examples from three Poll Tax Riots to illustrate that the assumption that their deployment causes violence is not correct.
-When the TSG were not deployed, serious disorder occurred, including a fully-fledged riot.
-In contrast when the TSG, including specialists in riot control, were deployed there was less violence.
-What is more he found that the more the police planned for the 'worst-case scenario' the less disorder there was.
+When the TSG was not deployed, serious disorder occurred, including a fully-fledged riot.
+In contrast, when the TSG, including specialists in riot control, was deployed, there was less violence.
+What is more, he found that the more the police planned for the 'worst-case scenario' the less disorder there was.
 When they controlled the space and the crowd was at its greatest, violence was lowest.
 Waddington states that whilst the deployment of the TSG in a riot situation is never desirable, it is often essential to maintain order and limit violence.
 However, he also believes that the use of force should be as minimal as possible and that it should only be used to achieve publicly acceptable purposes.

 Officers in the TSG have faced criticism about their policing methods and complaints have been made against officers of the TSG.
 Senior officers say that the type of work that the TSG are involved with, policing protests and performing drug raids makes them more likely to have complaints made against them.

 As the result of a freedom of information request made by The Guardian newspaper, it was revealed that more than 5,000 complaints were made against the TSG in 4 years but only 9 have been upheld.
 Commenting on these figures, a member of the Metropolitan Police Authority stated that officers in the TSG are "practically immune" from criticism.

-One ex-Metropolitan Police officer suggested that TSG members, "spend (their) days waiting for action, and far too many officers join seeking excitement and physical confrontation."
+One ex-Metropolitan Police officer suggested that TSG members "spend [their] days waiting for action, and far too many officers join seeking excitement and physical confrontation."
 Some officers are ex-military personnel and these are "the worst bullies" as "the laws of the battlefield are not appropriate to the streets of our capital".

+Incidents

 In 1997 a man was beaten by officers from the TSG in what was described as an "outrageous display of brutality", which only stopped when the man pretended to be unconscious.
 The man was charged with assault and threatening behaviour over the incident but was cleared after photographs of his injuries showed the officers had lied about the case under oath.
 After the man's acquittal the officers went on trial accused of assault in 1999 but were later cleared.